 pedagogy = the science of education which includes the study of physical and cognitive development as they relate to teaching, learning, and theory

-professional certificate = a full, renewable teaching license valid for five years acquired after completing all of the requirements of a three year induction certificate period.
-You must have an induction certificate before qualifying for a professional certificate if initial certification takes place in Georgia
+professional certificate = a 5-year, full, renewable teaching license acquired after completing all of the requirements of a three year induction certificate period.
+You must have an induction certificate before qualifying for a professional certificate if initial certification takes place in Georgia.

 RESA = Regional Educational Service Agency = a state agency that shares services designed to improve the effectiveness of the educational programs of member school systems; one service RESAs offer are alternate certification programs (see GaTAPP andTAPP).